justinelijahtaylor/justinelijahtaylor/README.md

 # Justin Taylor
 Development Lead @ Botsplash
 ----------------------------
-UofSC 2021 Currently working as Development Lead @ Botsplash
+UofSC 2021 Currently working as a software engineer @ PayPal
 * 🌍  I'm based in Charlotte NC
 * ✉️  You can contact me at [justinelijahtaylor@gmail.com](mailto:justinelijahtaylor@gmail.com)